ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.28:** CENPN is a heterozygous loss of function mutation in "Satellites" and "Feader" males.
 Can you think of how this relates to the lower frequency of the "Feader" and "Satellite" morphs?

+## B2.9.
+Re-run AUGUSTUS with hints from chicken lift-over (extra exercise)

+If you finish ahead of time, you can try to re-run AUGUSTUS adding the chicken lift-over data as hints as well.

+You will need to transform the `chicken.gff` file into a hints file.
+Use the other hints files you have already generated as templates There are many different ways to do this, we recommend you to use as source type "src=P" and only the hints features "exonpart".
+You can use the config file that you can find in `augustus_config/extrinsic.M.RM.E.P.config`.
+Read section 4 of this AUGUSTUS tutorial http://bioinf.uni-greifswald.de/augustus/binaries/tutorial/prediction.html to learn how to use and modify this config file.

+You can first use `extrinsic.M.RM.E.P.config` as it is to run AUGUSTUS.
+Later change the relative weight of "src=E" and "src=P" and check the results in IGV.
+Try to find the compromise that, in your opinion, generates the best gene structure predictions.

 # Questionnaire

 As part of the de.NBI teaching network, we would kindly like to ask you to fill out a short questionnaire to help us improve the course: